tsuru/terraform-provider-rpaas/docs/resources/block.md

 - `name` (String) Name of the block that will receive the custom configuration content.
 Allowed values: [root http server lua-server lua-worker]
 - `service_name` (String) RPaaS Service Name

+### Optional

+- `extend` (Boolean) Extend is a flag to indicate if the block should be appended to the default configuration, only valid when specify a server_name.
+- `server_name` (String) Optional parameter used to match the server name in the block.
+If not provided, it will apply to all servers.

 ### Read-Only

 - `id` (String) The ID of this resource.